Guiona/svc2influxdb/README.md

 A SVC section use the name of your SVC equipment (a short name or a nickname why not).

-The fields address, username and password are required.
+The fields address, username and password or ssh_key are required.
 It's the same informations you use for a SSH connection.

 You can also add __tags__ if you need it.
 These tags are used to described some informations to enrich your time series.
 For example you can specify if this SVC is used in a production environment or it's location.
 Example :